Prince Harry joins coaching startup as chief impact officer

-NEW YORK, N.Y.
-(AP) — Prince Harry has joined the corporate world as employee coaching and mental health firm BetterUp Inc.’s Chief Impact Officer.
+NEW YORK (AP) — Prince Harry has joined the corporate world as employee coaching and mental health firm BetterUp Inc.’s Chief Impact Officer.

 Financial terms of his employment were undisclosed.